Jewbacastein/Git-Test/README.md

-This is MAtthew's first git project!
+This is Matthew's first git project!